bleykauf/cookiecutter-python_project/README.md

 pre-commit install
 ```

 * Remember to put the PyPi token in Settings -> Secrets of the repo.
-Change the scope after the first publication.
+Update token with a new one with limited scope.